 If you’re uncertain about which career is best for you, here are some things to keep in mind if you’re considering becoming an LPN:

-LPN to BSN: This bridge program, designed for licensed practical or vocational nurses, also prepares you for the NCLEX-RN to obtain RN licensure and can be completed in as few as 28 months, depending on transfer credits.
+- LPN to BSN: This bridge program, designed for licensed practical or vocational nurses, also prepares you for the NCLEX-RN to obtain RN licensure and can be completed in as few as 28 months, depending on transfer credits.
+You may be eligible to enroll in our online LPN to BSN bridge option.

-MSN: Students who earn their MSN will be equipped with advanced knowledge and skills to pursue a career in a specialized nursing role.
-Herzing’s MSN programs are designed for licensed RNs who hold an ASN/ADN or a BSN.
+- MSN: Students who earn their MSN will be equipped with advanced knowledge and skills to pursue a career in a specialized nursing role.
+Herzing’s MSN programs are designed for licensed RNs who hold an ASN/ADN or a BSN, and offer several different concentrations.

 If you’re thinking about pursuing a career as a medical assistant: